o3de/o3de/Docker/README.md

 # Docker support for O3DE

 O3DE supports construction of a Docker image on the Linux environment.
+The following instructions will allow you to build and launch O3DE through a Docker container, with project data being persisted on your local machine.

 ## Prerequisites